Speak with a safari expert

 A different kind of wild space

 Apart from Mukogodo and Rumuruti Forest Reserves, none of Laikipia’s various wildlife areas has formal protected status (that is, none of them is a game reserve or national park).
 Instead, the guardianship of the wilderness is based on the Kenyan conservancy model.
 Here, the lines between wild spaces and humanity are blurred.
 Many of the properties involved in wildlife conservation and tourism combine these efforts with raising livestock.
-Several group ranches are run by community-owned companies, many of which have dedicated their energies to conserving vast swathes of land.
+Several group ranches are operated by community-owned companies, many of which have devoted their efforts to conserving vast swathes of land.

 Ol Pejeta Conservancy 360km2 (36,000 hectares)